chrisrzhou/unverse/meditations/true-nature.md

 > I dwell in *This (God/Love/Peace/Universe/etc)* and hence *This* dwells in me.

 > The symboless world is the wonderous reality of *Nature*.

+> When we willingly accept reality, we step into that reality.
+But what of the reality prior to stepping in? (of accepting progressive technology, BCI etc)